crazyjackel/SilksongClan/README.md

 ### Common Spells
 - **Swift Step** (1 cost): Give a Unit Protection 10 - A quick defensive maneuver that shields allies from harm
 - **Cling Grip** (1 cost): Retreat.
 Combo: Advance - A defensive grip that can become an offensive advance when combined with other techniques
 - **Bind** (0 cost, 6 Silk): Channel 6 Silk.
 Bind.
-Restore 60 health - A binding technique that restores health.
+Retreat.
+Restore 60 health - A binding technique that restores health and retreats the target

 ### Uncommon Spells
 - **Needle Strike** (2 cost): Deal damage to all enemies equal to Silk.
-Gain 1 Silk - A precise strike that pierces through all enemies with silk-enhanced power
+Gain 1 Silk.
+Combo with Unit: Repeat - A precise strike that pierces through all enemies with silk-enhanced power, repeating if comboed with a unit
-- **Clawline** (1 cost): Deal damage to the front unit equal to 2x Silk.
+- **Clawline** (1 cost): Deal 3x Silk damage to front enemy.
+Advance the backmost friendly.
 Gain 1 Silk - A focused strike that channels silk energy into a devastating claw attack
 - **Needolin** (2 cost): Give the Front Enemy Unit Dazed 1 - A disorienting needle strike that confuses the enemy

 ### Rare Spells
 - **Silk Soar** (1 cost): Ascend.
-Combo: Bind - A graceful ascent that can bind enemies when combined with other techniques
+Combo with Unit: Draw a card - A graceful ascent that draws a card when comboed with a unit
-- **Sylphsong** (2 cost, Consume): Set Silk to Max - A powerful song that restores silk to its maximum capacity
+- **Sylphsong** (0 cost, Consume): Set Silk to Max - A powerful song that restores silk to its maximum capacity
 - **Elegy of the Deep** (3 cost): Give front friendly unit Dazed 1, Permanent Protection 10, Permanent Imbue 10 - A haunting melody that empowers allies with ancient magic